 Here are some of the things the Lake John Association Board of Directors, Section Reps and volunteers have on its’ year to year “to do list” to keep Lake John’s beauty for future generations.

-3) We are members of MN Lakes & Rivers which is involved in lobbying efforts to lower taxes, control invasives, create grant funding, to maintain & improve lake quality.
+2) We are members of MN Lakes & Rivers which is involved in lobbying efforts to lower taxes, control invasives, create grant funding, to maintain & improve lake quality.

-6) We keep in contact with the many departments of ever changing Sheriff and DNR personnel to make sure we are on top of issues; some examples are illegal dumping at the landings, damage to facilities at the landing and frost heaves at the landing.
+3) We keep in contact with the many departments of ever changing Sheriff and DNR personnel to make sure we are on top of issues; some examples are illegal dumping at the landings, damage to facilities at the landing and frost heaves at the landing.

-7) We stay vigilant & organize searches when news reaches us of issues in the area.
+4) We stay vigilant & organize searches when news reaches us of issues in the area.

-8) We try to prepare our annual spring meeting for an informative & fun event.
+5) We try to prepare our annual spring meeting for an informative & fun event.

-9) We do water level monitoring to keep on top of any serious water level changes through the years.
+6) We do water level monitoring to keep on top of any serious water level changes through the years.

-11) Checking of lake clarity & water analysis is done weekly/monthly to monitor the lake’s health.
+8) Checking of lake clarity & water analysis is done weekly/monthly to monitor the lake’s health.
 This is sent to Wright County SWCD & RMB labs and kept on record for yearly comparisons.

-14) We stay in check with the DNR to make sure we are on top of any new guidelines, rules, & laws.
+10) We stay in check with the DNR to make sure we are on top of any new guidelines, rules, & laws.

-15) We hold a minimum of 4 board meetings & discuss lake issues, collection of dues, tracking expenses, organizing the annual meeting, auditing the books, keeping a handle on land use surrounding the lake, gravel pits, septic system upgrades, water run off as well as aerial pesticide spraying.
+11) We hold a minimum of 4 board meetings & discuss lake issues, collection of dues, tracking expenses, organizing the annual meeting, auditing the books, keeping a handle on land use surrounding the lake, gravel pits, septic system upgrades, water run off as well as aerial pesticide spraying.

 12) We belong to the Minnesota Coalition of Lakes Association (COLA).
 This lets us see & compare what is going on with other lakes in Wright County and unite with other associations to voice our needs to the township, County and State.

 We can always use more volunteers and funds to provide these services.